Years of laughter: Don Ward on The Lily Foundation… - The Lily Foundation

 Had you done anything similar with other charities before?

 At that point in the noughties, we were already working with quite a few registered charities, and I also had my own charity, The Comedy Store Fund for Sick Children.
-When my son Sebastien was a baby, he contracted pneumococcus and nearly died – I felt I needed to give something back to the medical profession so that’s how I got involved with charity in the first place.
+When my son Sebastien was a baby, he contracted pneumococcus and nearly died – I felt I needed to give something back to the medical profession so that’s how I got involved with charity events in the first place.
 When Liz came to me, obviously my heart opened up and what else could I do?
 That’s how we got together, and we’ve been together for 15 years now.
 That was the start of a long and fruitful relationship.

 What can you remember about the very first Lily Comedy Night back in 2010?